kry0sc0pic/svan_simple_control/README.md

 >
 > The simple control node differentiates between itself and the joystick command code by publishing a value of `1000.0` at index `7`.
 If the value is not `1000.0` (in case of the joystick command node) it ceases sending any recieved commands.
 >
-> Make this change to the source on your joystick commander node to prevent operating mode desync. --- [CHANGE HERE]
+> Add the code from `handoff.txt` to the source on the joystick commander to prevent operation mode desyncs like [this](https://x.com/0xkry0sc0pic/status/1908403919379640780).

 ## running (hardware) (without bridge)